Cinema of Botswana: Earliest recorded footage (1906 to 1940s)

-Reportedly, the first Filmmaker from Botswana was a man named Molefi Pilane, a local, tribal chief who allegedly recorded women bathing by using a small recording camera.
-A woman known as "Miss Muichison" recorded films totaling about two hours, detailing the operations of the African Auxiliary Pioneers Corps; two parts are known to survive and a third is suspected of existing somewhere in Botswana.
+The first filmmaker from Botswana is reported to have been Molefi Pilane, a local tribal chief who used a small recording camera.
+A woman known as Miss Murchison recorded approximately two hours of film documenting the operations of the African Auxiliary Pioneers Corps, of which two parts are known to survive.

-The film named Bechuanaland Protectorate was made during the Second World War and has to do with APC soldiers returning home from North Africa after winning a trip back to Botswana.
-The film features tribal chief Bathoen II.
+The wartime film Bechuanaland Protectorate, made during the Second World War, depicted APC soldiers returning home from North Africa and featured tribal chief Bathoen II.

-Cape Town film-maker Bill Lewis came to Botswana territory in 1947 to film the Royal visit to a farm where APC soldiers had been.
-American Tom Larson also came during the late 1940s; he filmed two documentaries, one titled "Rainmakers of the Okavango" which was released in 1948.
+In 1947, Cape Town filmmaker Bill Lewis came to film the Royal visit to a former APC soldiers' farm.
+American filmmaker Tom Larson arrived in the late 1940s and made two documentaries, including Rainmakers of the Okavango (1948).